DarLynnNovak/MyCMEFormDLLs/README.md

 ACSCMECESendEvents: (Initiates and builds the xml for the events choosen in the grid after clicking the Send to CE Broker button)

-ACSCMEEventSetDeliveryMethod: (Sets the delivery method for the event to coincide with the delivery methods provided by the CE Broker)
+ACSCMEEventSetDeliveryMethod: (Sets the delivery method for the event to coincide with the delivery methods provided by the CE Broker, this is done on the save)

 ACSCMECEPersonBuildXML: (Builds the XML for submitting person cme to CE broker based on dates choosen from the web page:)